articles

 III.
 Incorrect legal assessment:

 The court of first instance deviated from these principles.
-In the present case, the court of first instance did not conduct a necessary future prognosis.

 Due to all these reasons, the children’s mother submits the following requests to the Vienna Regional Court as the court of appeal: